zendesk/curly/README.md

 In addition to [an identifier](#identifiers), Curly components can be annotated with *attributes*.
 These are key-value pairs that affect how a component is rendered.

-The syntax is reminiscent of HMTL:
+The syntax is reminiscent of HTML:

 ```html
 <div>{{sidebar rows=3 width=200px title="I'm the sidebar!"}}</div>